milewaea/alx-pre_course/README.md

 My first readme
-ALX is a good course
+ALX is a good course.